Formation of Singularities and Existence of Global Continuous Solutions for the Compressible Euler Equations: Decompression Phenomenon and Global Continuous Solutions for the Nonisentropic Euler Equations

 We now prove the desired local well-posedness of the boundary value problem (\ref{fixedboundaryproblem})--(\ref{fixedboundarycondition}), which actually implies the desired local existence in Theorem \ref{goursatlocal}.

-In fact, the local-in-time well-posedness of the boundary value problem in some angular domain has been established in Theorem \ref{thA} in the appendix.
-Now we only need to show that the corresponding characterizing matrix, the coefficients of the equations, and the boundary conditions of problem (\ref{fixedboundaryproblem})--(\ref{fixedboundarycondition}) satisfy the corresponding requirements in Theorem \ref{thA}:
+In fact, the local-in-time well-posedness of the boundary value problem in some angular domain has been established in Theorem \ref{thA} in Appendix A. Now we only need to show that the coefficients of the equations and the boundary conditions of problem (\ref{fixedboundaryproblem})--(\ref{fixedboundarycondition}) satisfy the corresponding requirements in Theorem \ref{thA}: